 Jr. High Science Facility

 Because the District’s budget only allows for the bricks and mortar and the basics needed to implement the new curriculum, in 2012 the Foundation committed to raising $110,000 over a two-year period.
 The Foundation is excited and proud to have reached and surpassed the goal in year two of the fundraising-effort!
 With the tremendous backing of the D39 community, the money raised will continue to support the new science curriculum that will accompany the renovated Science Labs at Wilmette Junior High.
 With help from the Foundation and their Inspiring Scientists Fund, teachers will be able to fully implement the experiential and hands-on activities to bring this curriculum to life.

 In the fall of 2012, the District 39 Educational Foundation partnered with Wilmette District 39 to launch a version of the National Science Olympiad program.
 The Science Olympiad sets forth various academic challenges designed to stimulate a passion for learning science.
 Children have a natural affinity for science and this program seeks to nurture those interests in a fun and educational manner.
 The first D39 Science Olympiad was a variation of the national program, which typically includes a tournament component.
 2012-13’s Highcrest version was non-competitive and focused instead on student learning and engagement.
-Now in its fourth year, the program offers a wider variety of courses to both Highcrest and WJHS students and the kids have an option to compete on the JV or Varsity competition teams.
+Now in its sixth year, the program offers a wider variety of courses led by community volunteers to both Highcrest and WJHS students grades 5 – 8.

 Math in the Real World

 In 2009, the District 39 Educational Foundation launched its Math & Science Initiative, designed to broaden students’ exposure to the wonders of math and science and bring to life the spirit of scientific inquiry and exploration.
 Math in the Real World, a unique Foundation series, was designed to bring home the concept that math matters in everyday life.